machines-in-motion/mpi_cmake_modules/readme.md

 This package defines a list of usefull cmake macros.
 It can be used by simply depending on it using catkin.

+# Getting started

+In order to use the CMake macros contained in this package one need to depend on it in the following way:

+    find_package(catkin REQUIRED COMPONENTS ${CATKIN_PKGS}) mpi_cmake_modules)

+Remarque: This will perform by default:
+- the `define_os()` macro defined in cmake/os_detection.cmake
+- the `setup_xenomai()` macro defined in the cmake/setup_xenomai.cmake
+  if the OS Xenomai is detected.

 # License

 BSD 3-Clause